karlotness/multiscale-closure/README.md

 # Data-driven multiscale modeling for correcting dynamical systems

-This repository stores the code associated with our paper available from [arXiv][arxiv] and appeared at an earlier stage at the [ICLR 2023 workshop][ccai] on Tackling Climate Change with Machine Learning.
+This repository stores the code associated with [our paper][mlst] also available on [arXiv][arxiv] and which appeared at an earlier stage at the [ICLR 2023 workshop][ccai] on Tackling Climate Change with Machine Learning where it won "Best ML Innovation".

 The code in this repository can be used to recreate our experiments or to modify our approach to work with additional systems.
 During our own